 Did your parent recently stop doing something they love?
 Have they stopped visiting their friends?
 This is another red flag.

-Why assisted living: With regular events and activities, there are plenty of opportunities to make friends in assisted living communities.
+How can assisted living help?
+With regular events and activities, there are plenty of opportunities to make friends in assisted living communities.
 Your parent won’t be forced to participate, but they will have the option to socialize if they so choose.

 Assisted Living: When It’s Time…